mrdouglasmorais/mrdouglasmorais/README.md

 ## Hi, my name is Douglas Morais.
-### I'm 36 years old, passionate about development.
+### I'm 37 years old, passionate about development.

-### Tech Lead / Tech Manager and Teacher at GamaAcademy
+### Tech Lead at Natura & Co and Teacher at Gama Academy

 <hr/>